|Villa Des Cigales||Self Catering||Saturday||5||10||3||Double sofabed for 2 adults|

 There is an outdoor fitted barbecue, ample outdoor furniture, dining table and chairs and also various sun loungers and parasols around the pool and terraces.

 There is a hammock in the garden and a chair swing for small children between 1-3 yrs old.

-There is comfortable space for parking of 4 cars: 2 in the front drive, and two in the back drive.
+There is comfortable space for parking of 4 cars: 2 in the front drive, and 2 in the back drive.

-The lower ground floor houses a double garage, a play area for table tennis, and a utility room with washing machine, wash basin unit, drier and large fridge/freezer.
+The lower ground floor houses a double garage, a play area for table tennis, and a utility area with washing machine, wash basin unit, drier and large fridge-freezer.